manujagr/ReadMe/README_SAIT.md

 # Sentiment Analysis in Trading

-In this course, you have learned how to code to create an API object, fetch tweets,  in Python.
-You have also calculated Beta, expected returns using the Fama French three-factor model and created a strategy using momentum and short-term reversal factors in Python.
+In this course, you have learned how to code to create an API object, fetch tweets and news in Python.
+You have also learned to calculate the sentiment score, identifying and removing bots account and sentiment based trading in Python.
 All these codes are provided in this downloadables folder.

 ## This readme file has the following sections:
 1. Prerequisites